ExtravisAutomation/GreenXSustainbilityTool/README.md

 **Note:** If you change the DB_PORT, remember to update any local database clients accordingly.

-# 3. **First Run (Build + Start)**
+# 4. **First Run (Build + Start)**
 From the repository root (the same folder as docker-compose.yml), run the following commands:

 - To build the images and start all services in the background:

         docker compose up -d --build

 - To watch the logs on the first boot:

         docker compose logs -f

 - To stop the services:

         docker compose down
--To stop the services and remove volumes (⚠️ this will wipe your databases):
+- To stop the services and remove volumes (⚠️ this will wipe your databases):

         docker compose down -v

-# 4. **Service Breakdown**
+# 5. **Service Breakdown**
 - GreenX_db (MySQL 8):

     - Exposes ${DB_PORT}:3306 (default example uses 3307 -> 3306).